 Presenting the Discussion

-At the 2012 OpenArch and 1.conference in Malmö, Sweden, I explored this topic of historical as theatre in order to expand on the similarities and differences between performing as a historical interpreter, either as a first-person or third-person interpreter, and performing as an actor.
+At the 2012 OpenArch and IMTAL conference in Malmö, Sweden, I explored this topic of historical interpretation as theatre in order to expand on the similarities and differences between performing as a historical interpreter, either as a first-person or third-person interpreter, and performing as an actor.
 This article demonstrates that first-person interpretation is considerably more comparable to acting than third-person interpretation, albeit remaining a type of stylized performance.
 I apply theories such as Jiřy Veltruský’s concept of the stage figure and Michael Kirby’s continuum of acting/non-acting.
-For the purposes of my research I have focused on a first-person historical interpreter at the Canadian War Museum, Ottawa, Canada and a third-person historical interpreter at the Dundurn National Historic Site (Dundurn), Hamilton, Canada.The Canadian War Museum is a national history museum and some of its interpretation methods are reminiscent of , such as first-person historical interpretation.
+For the purposes of my research I have focused on a first-person historical interpreter at the Canadian War Museum, Ottawa, Canada and a third-person historical interpreter at the Dundurn National Historic Site (Dundurn), Hamilton, Canada.The Canadian War Museum is a national history museum and some of its interpretation methods are reminiscent of living history, such as first-person historical interpretation.
 Dundurn is a living history museum located in a historic home and relies primarily on third-person interpretation.
-My methodological framework is two-fold: academically as a researcher and practically as a former interpreter at both locations
+My methodological framework is two-fold: academically as a researcher and practically as a former interpreter at both locations1 .

 An important differentiation

 I would like to briefly differentiate the following two terms: theatricality and performativity.